 Medical Appointments: What to Expect

-Whether it’s time for your annual checkup with your primary care physician, or you require an extensive consultation with a specialist such as a gynecologist or dermatologist, making the most of your time will not only ensure your doctor is equipped to give you the treatment and guidance you need, but that you feel at ease too.
+Whether it’s time for your annual checkup with your primary care physician, or you require an extensive consultation with a specialist such as a gynecologist or dermatologist, preparation is key.

-Let’s start with how to schedule appointments with your GP (or any medical specialist) and what you can expect during an annual checkup.
+Let’s start with scheduling appointments with your general practitioner (or any medical specialist) and the easiest way to do that.

-Scheduling an appointment is the easiest part.
-If you already have a GP, simply contact them about scheduling an annual checkup – the receptionist will know what this means.
+If you already have a GP, simply contact them about scheduling an annual or general checkup – the receptionist will know what this means.
 Pick a time and date that works for you and you’re all set.

-If you don’t have a GP that you see regularly or need to see a GP outside of your hometown or country, you can use the Air Doctor app.
+If you don’t have a general practitioner that you see regularly or need to see a family doctor outside of your hometown or country, you can use the Air Doctor app.
 An Air Doctor web app is available on our site or you can download the app from the Apple or Google Play store.

-Once you download the app, you can search for a doctor in your area, review their specialties, rats, and patient reviews before scheduling an appointment at a time that works for you.
+Once you download the app, you can search for a doctor in your area who speaks your language, review their specialties, rates, and patient reviews before scheduling an appointment at a time that works for you.
 The below video will show you exactly how easy it is to use the app:

 Preparing for Your Medical Appointments

-Now that you have your appointment, you need to do a little prep, starting with a list of questions.
+Once you schedule your appointment, it’s time to do a little prep.
 You want to make sure you cover all your bases during your appointment and get answers to all of your medical questions.
 Remember, your doctor hears many different questions every day, so don’t be shy to ask.

 Your medical history will come up too.
 That’s standard procedure, so again, it helps to be prepared.
 Jot down any information about your medical history that you think might be important, including current medication, previous procedures or medical diagnoses, and medical conditions that run in your family.

-When scheduling your medical appointment, ask whether blood tests will be required and if you need to fast beforehand.
+Another suggestion for when you schedule your medical appointment is to ask whether blood tests will be required and if you need to fast beforehand.

 What about Online Medical Appointments?